MicrosoftDocs/Viva/Viva/learning/advanced-search.md

 >[!IMPORTANT]
 >

-The following attributes requires you to input precise values matching all characters, letter case, and spaces with the content in Viva Learning.
+The following attributes require you to input precise values matching all characters, letter case, and spaces with the content in Viva Learning.

 - Author
 - Type